-While I do not ordinarily bring my personal politics to the Lille blog, my thoughts and feelings regarding the election outcome were too vast to be contained in a single, personal Facebook status update, and I would be remiss if I did not put them down on paper–this blog being the closest thing I have to a journal.
-This is probably the second-most personal blog post I have every written ( Confessions of a Shop Owner: Part One being the most intimate.)
-I took this photo yesterday, full of optimism, and posted it to Instagram with the caption: Proudly wearing white to vote today in honor of the suffragettes who worked so hard to ensure that women could do anything men could do–whether that means owning their own business or becoming president!
+While I do not ordinarily bring my personal politics to the blog, my thoughts and feelings regarding the election outcome were too vast to be contained in a single, personal Facebook status update, and I would be remiss if I did not put them down on paper–this blog being the closest thing I have to a journal.
+This is probably the second-most personal blog post I have ever written ( Confessions of a Shop Owner: Part One being the most intimate.)
+I took this picture yesterday, full of optimism, and posted it to Instagram with the caption: Proudly wearing white in honor of the sufragettes who worked so hard to ensure that women could do anything men could do–whether than meant owning their own business or becoming president.